replicate/cog/docs/getting-started-own-model.md

 This guide will show you how put your own machine learning model in a Docker image using Cog.
 If you haven't got a model to try out, you'll want to follow the [main getting started guide](getting-started.md).

+First, [install Docker if you haven't already](https://docs.docker.com/get-docker/).
+Then, install Cog:

+    sudo curl -o /usr/local/bin/cog -L https://github.com/replicate/cog/releases/latest/download/cog_`uname -s`_`uname -m`
+    sudo chmod +x /usr/local/bin/cog

 ## Define the Docker environment

-First step is to create a `cog.yaml`.
+First step is to create a `cog.yaml` in the directory where your model is.
 It defines all the different things that need to be installed for your model to run.
 You can think of it as a simple way of defining a Docker image.

 For example: